Ultra-endurance nutrition

 Point 2

-Anticipate the drop in digestive tolerance at the end of the event.
+Anticipate lower digestive tolerance late in the event.

 Point 3